ClearSkyTeam/ClearSky/README.md

  - You can get a Multicraft config demo here: [ClearSkyTeam/MulticraftConfig](https://github.com/ClearSkyTeam/MulticraftConfig).

 ## Is there a PHP7 version?
- - Yes, although it is in beta you can check it out in the [php7-0.14.0](https://github.com/ClearSkyTeam/ClearSky/tree/php7-0.14.0) branch!
+ - Yes, although it is in beta you can check it out at the [php7](https://github.com/ClearSkyTeam/ClearSky/tree/php7) branch!

 ## [CRITICAL]: Please REMOVE xdebug in production server
  - You can comment out zend_extension=php_xdebug in your php.ini or recompile PHP without xdebug.